JordanEmme/blog/content/posts/writing-a-chip8-emulator.md

 1`,and in some others, it sets it to `Vy & 1` (which seems more sensible seeing as we have access to `y` from the opcode).
 Having a flag to switch between implementations is necessary;
-1. Similar remark for the behaviour of sprites goin over the screen boundary, and choosing whether to wrap around or not;
+1. Similar remark for the behaviour of sprites going over the screen boundary, and choosing whether to wrap around or not;
 1. Allowing the user to chose a display resolution, fullscreen, etc...

 And some nice to have that I'd like to give a go at at some point:

-1. Having a less boring render of the display (I just render white squares on a black background) by adding some scanlines, distorsion, and maybe glare to try and emulate an old CRT;
+1. Having a less boring render of the display (I just render white squares on a black background) by adding some scanlines, distortion, and maybe glare to try and emulate an old CRT;
 1. Diving much deeper into clock speed and cycle synchronisation by actually taking into account how long instructions are supposed to take and try to